-Dr. O'Connor is in the process of updating, and completing a series of child psychology books and resources to help build psychological well-being in children, adolescents and their families.
-These psychology books serve as a catalyst to assist with the promotion of positive psychological outcomes in young people.
-Some provide psycho-educational support to address the various mental health challenges that plague children and their families.
+Dr. O'Connor is updating, and completing a series of child psychology books and resources to help foster psychological well-being in children, adolescents and their families.
+These books serve as a catalyst to help enhance positive psychological outcomes in young people.
+Some provide psycho-educational support to address the various psychological challenges that plague children and their families.
 Whereas others point to preventative or healing interventions that can enhance psychological resilience in the young person.
-While still others feature characters who can serve as positive psychological role models for children.
+While others feature characters who serve as positive role models for children.

-Dr. O'Connor's Child Psychology Books fall under the larger umbrella of "Bibliotherapy."
+Dr. O'Connor's Child Psychology Books fall under the umbrella of "Bibliotherapy."

-Bibliotherapy is the practice of using books to help people understand and solve the psychological concerns that are at issue for them.
-Reading material that is relevant to the client's psychological issues is chosen to help enhance psychological well-being and competence in both children and adults.
+Bibliotherapy utilizes books to help people understand and solve psychological concerns that impact them.
+Reading material that is relevant the client is chosen to foster psychological well-being and competence in both children and adults.

 Bibliotherapy rests on the premise that people, both young and old, identify with the story characters and their dilemmas.
 A